djradon/public-notes/vs.resources-that-refer-vs-resources-that-are.md

 - the URI is being used to identify either content or sense but it’s not specified which
 - the URI is being used to both locate content and refer to a sense (ie a property applies equally to both)

-one subtle point: things that are also usually refer
+- one subtle point: things that are also usually refer
+  - t.2024.09.21.13 or better to say that URIs that refer should also be able to return a document/thing that is

 ## Solutions